MilimNavaCode/Ro-Exec-AutoLaunch/README.md

 First Install python from https://www.python.org/downloads/ then make suer you run it as admin and add to path in the loader THIS IS IMPORTANT THAT YOU ADD TO PATH.
 Then run start.bat

 # Note
-make sure that start.bat and main.py are in the same folder locaion
+make sure that start.bat and main.py are in the same folder locaion as Krampus folder